A Paris Museum Is About To Make History With Its Latest Fashion Exhibit

-Next week the iconic Rei Kawakubo will unveil her retrospective at the Met Museum on May 4.
+Next week the iconic Rei Kawakubo will unveil her retrospective at the Met Museum (after one of the best red carpet events ever) on May 4.
 And next year the invisible man himself, designer Martin Margiela, will also debut his retrospective in Paris, which was announced in January.

 However, never one to be outdone, Dior announced today that it will mark its 70th anniversary with a full-on exhibition at Les Arts Décoratifs.
 The show will feature more than 300 dresses across 32,000 square feet.
 It’s the Paris-based museum’s largest exhibition ever and is sure to draw a large crowd.